-Building your startup from the ground up as an entrepreneur is a very exciting time.
-This is your opportunity to share your ideas and innovations that hope to improve people’s lives with the world.
+Building a startup from the ground up is exciting.
+This is your opportunity to change the world.

-But the chances of your startup landing success?
-Not very exciting, unfortunately.
-About 90% of startups fail —10% within the first 12 months and 70% in the next two to five years — according to Failory.
+Unfortunately, the reality is about 90% of startups fail —10% within the first 12 months and 70% in the next two to five years (according to Failory).

-1. Recruiting (Mistakes To Avoid When Trying To Find Talent)
+1. Mistakes To Avoid When Trying To Find Talent

 Finding the right talent who will lend their skills and expertise to getting your startup on its feet will be your first step to success.